karollynecosta/aws_solutions_architect-associate/README.md

 Storing data on virtual drives - EBS
 Distributing load across machines - ELB
-Scaling the services using ASG(auto-scaling group)
+Scaling the services using ASG(auto-scaling group) Instance store:
+	 provides temporary block-level storage for your instance.
+This storage is located on disks that are physically attached to the host computer.
+Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
 ```

 EC2 sizing & Configuration options: